Boolean data type

-In computer science, the Boolean (sometimes shortened to Bool) is a data type that has one of two possible values (usually denoted true and false) which is intended to represent the two truth values of logic and Boolean algebra.
-It is named after George Boole, who first defined an algebraic system of logic in the mid 19th century.
+In computer science, the Boolean is a data type that has one of two possible values representing the two truth values of logic: true and false.
+It is named after George Boole, who first defined an algebraic system of logic in the mid-19th century.
 The Boolean data type is primarily associated with conditional statements, which allow different actions by changing control flow depending on whether a programmer-specified Boolean condition evaluates to true or false.
 It is a special case of a more general logical data type—logic does not always need to be Boolean (see probabilistic logic).

 Generalities

 In programming languages with a built-in Boolean data type, such as Pascal, C, Python or Java, the comparison operators such as > and ≠ are usually defined to return a Boolean value.
 Conditional and iterative commands may be defined to test Boolean-valued expressions.